-Animals Animal Rights Animal Rights Versus Animal Welfare By Doris Lin Doris Lin Writer University of Southern California MIT Doris Lin an animal rights attorney and the Director of Legal and Government Affairs for the Animal Protection League of New Jersey.
+Animals Animal Rights Animal Rights Versus Animal Welfare By Doris Lin Doris Lin Writer University of Southern California MIT Doris Lin is an animal rights attorney and the Director of Legal and Government Affairs for the Animal Protection League of New Jersey.
+Her focuses as an expert writer include animal rights and veganism.
 Learn about our editorial process Updated April 20, 2019 Lena Mirisola/Getty Images Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species Although animal rights and animal welfare frequently fall on the same side of an issue, there is a fundamental difference between the two ideologies: the right of humans to use animals.
 The Right to Use Animals One of the basic tenets of animal rights is that humans do not have a right to use non-human animals for our own purposes, which include food, clothing, entertainment, and vivisection.
 This is based on a rejection of speciesism and the knowledge that animals are sentient beings.
 There are many who believe that humans do have a right to use animals for some purposes, but believe that animals should be treated better.
 This position is the animal welfare position.
 Example of Farmed Animals While the animal rights position seeks the elimination of the use of animals, the animal welfare position seeks more humane conditions for the animals.
 The difference between these two positions can be seen as applied to an issue like farmed animals.
 While the animal rights position would hold that humans do not have the right to slaughter and eat animals, the animal welfare position would be that the animals should be treated humanely before and during slaughter.
 The animal welfare position would not object to the consumption of animals but would seek the elimination of cruel factory farming practices such as confining calves in veal crates, confining pregnant sows in gestational stalls, and debeaking chickens.
 Animal rights advocates also oppose these cruel practices but seek to eliminate the consumption of animals and animal products.
 Unacceptable Uses To most supporters of the animal welfare position, some uses of animals are unacceptable because the human benefit is minimal compared to the amount of animal suffering involved.
 These usually include uses like fur, cosmetics testing, canned hunting, and dogfighting.
 On these issues, both the animal rights position and animal welfare position would call for the elimination of these uses of animals.
 Animal Issues Spectrum Like many other issues, there is a wide variety of positions on animal issues.
 One can imagine a spectrum with animal rights at one end, animal welfare in the middle, and the belief that animals do not deserve any moral consideration on the other end.
 Many people may find that their views do not fit completely in one box or the other or may find that their positions change depending on the issue.
 Other Terminology A variety of terms is used to describe positions on animal issues.
 These include animal protection, animal advocacy, and animal liberation.
 “Animal protection” and “animal advocacy” are usually understood to include both animal rights and animal welfare.
 Both terms embody the belief that animals should be protected and deserve some moral consideration.
 “Animal liberation” is usually used to describe an animal rights position, which would oppose any uses of animals for human purposes.